zubinchopra/portaldocs/portal-sdk/templates/portalfx-load-configuration.md

 This procedure assumes that a Portal extension named "MyExtension" is being customized to add a new configuration called "PageSize".
 The source for the samples is located in the `Documents\PortalSDK\FrameworkPortal\Extensions\SamplesExtension` folder.

+**NOTE**: In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory, and  `<dirParent>`  is the `SamplesExtension\` directory, based on where the samples were installed when the developer set up the SDK.

 1. Open the `ApplicationConfiguration.cs` file that is located in the  `Configuration` folder.

-1. Add a new property named `PageSize`, to the sample code that is located at `SamplesExtension\Extension\Configuration\ArmConfiguration.cs`.
+1. Add a new property named `PageSize`, to the sample code that is located at `SamplesExtension\Extension\` directory, and  `<dirParent>\Extension\Configuration\ArmConfiguration.cs`.
 The sample is included in the following code.

     <!--TODO:  Customize the sample code to match the description -->

-     {"gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Configuration/ArmConfiguration.cs", "section": "config#configurationsettings"}
+     {"gitdown": "include-section", "file": "SamplesExtension/Extension/Configuration/ArmConfiguration.cs", "section": "config#configurationsettings"}

 1. Save the file.